-- Ensure the physical connection is correct - Guarantee the address of the sFlow analyzer configured under global or port mode is accessible. - □ If traffic sampling is required, the sampling rate of the interface must be configured. - If statistic sampling is required, the statistic sampling interval of the interface must be configured

-If the examination remains unsolved, please contact with the technical service center of our company.
+- Ensure the physical connection is correct - Guarantee the address of the sFlow analyzer configured under global or port mode is accessible. - If traffic sampling is required, the sampling rate of the interface must be configured. - If statistic sampling is required, the statistic sampling interval of the interface must be configured - ☐ If the sFlow version is the same as the version of sFlow analysis software used - If the examination remains unsolved, please contact with the technical service center of our company.